CivicTechWR/WRvotes/docs/resources/municipal-structure.md

 - Police services
 - Ambulance services
 - Waste collection
-- Grand River Transit (and Light Rail)
 - Public health
+- Social Services
+- Housing
+- Child Care
+- Seniors' Services
+- Transportation (Roads, Signals, Grand River Transit & LRT)
 - Libraries in the townships
+- Wastewater Treatment
+- Water Disribution

 Some of the prominent roles played by the area municipalities include:

 - Fire services (in the cities)
 - Libraries in the cities
-- Most parks
+- Most parks & recreation services
-- Wastewater and water distribution (except in Wellesley and North Dumfries)
+- Parking
+- Building Inspections
+- Animal Control
+- Roads & Sidewalks
+- Wastewater Collection
+- Water Retail

+That's a long list of things that have a direct impact on your daily life.

 Karen Redman's campaign page has an [informative list](https://karen-redman.com/your-government) of responsibilities broken across the different levels of government, including provincial and federal levels.
 (Note that linking to this page does not imply endorsement of the candidate.
 It is just a nice list.)